A Look into: HTML5 Placeholder Attribute

 Browser Compatibility

-This new HTML5 feature unsurprisingly is not supported in old browsers and is currently only fully supported in: Firefox 4+, Chrome 4+, Safari 5+, Opera 11.6 and Internet Explorer 10 (which hasn’t been officially released yet).
+Unsurprisingly, this HTML5 feature isn’t supported in older browsers.
+Currently, full support is available in: Firefox 4+, Chrome 4+, Safari 5+, Opera 11.6+ and Internet Explorer 10+.

 Placeholder Polyfills

-Nevertheless, if we need to display the placeholder in older browsers but still be able to use the placeholder
+Nevertheless, if you need to display placeholders in older browsers while still using the placeholder

 <script src="jquery.js" type="text/javascript"></script> <script src="placeme.js" type="text/javascript"></script>